beemojs/beemo/docs/consumer.md

 - `driver` (string) - The name of the driver module.
 Required when using an object.
 - `args` (string[]) - Arguments to always pass when executing the driver binary, and to pass to the config file.
+- `copy` (bool) - Copy configuration file from module instead of creating it.
 - `dependencies` (string[]) - Other drivers that are required for this driver to run.
 - `env` (object) - Environment variables to pass when executing the driver binary with [execa](https://github.com/sindresorhus/execa).